 Collagen Fudge Bars

 Here’s an easy way to get some collagen with your dessert course.
-These fudge bars are extra creamy thanks to almond butter, coconut milk, and cacao, while salted almonds add a welcome crunch.
+These fudge bars are extra creamy thanks to almond butter and cacao, while salted almonds add a welcome crunch.

 Yield: Makes 16 bars

 Total time: 1 hour